 There are a number of local and web-based solutions to help you in your decisions:

 - If you are serious about installing renewables, but not sure which to go for choose a company to give you a quotation that installs a number of technologies, as they will be able to advise if any are unsuitable for your situation, and give comparable quotes for those technologies which may be practical.
-A local company which can provide this service is Eco-energi.
+See our list of 'Companies and installers' under 'Where to find help'..

 - Encraft provide a service of individually-tailored, impartial and professional technical advice on low carbon energy options.
 You can calculate the costs and benefits of various renewable technologies using their free on-line tools.
 For each renewable technology you can see the effects of changing variables, showing energy, carbon and cost savings.
 It also shows the effect of changing fuel prices on cost savings.
 A comprehensive site visit and consultation service is also available.